Kitchen Tools Worth Buying Once: 6 Heirloom Kitchen Tools That Will Outlast Your Appliances

 • Nonstick coatings

-• Thin stamped metals
+• Thin stamped metal

-• Single-purpose gimmicks
+• Single-purpose novelty gadgets

-How to Build a Lifetime Kitchen (Slowly)
+How to Build a Buy-It-For-Life Kitchen

-You don’t replace everything at once.
+You don’t replace everything overnight.

 FAQ